RimJoudi/holbertonschool-zero_day/0x01-emacs/README.md

-informations about undoing in Emacs
+informations about how to quit Emacs